dotherightthing/traktor-live-v1/README.md

 # Remove 'NK_Traktor_Live.app' from the Automation Privacy category
 tccutil reset AppleEvents `osascript -e 'id of app "NK_Traktor_Live"'`

-# If the above didb;t work, remove all apps from the Automation Privacy category
+# If the above didn't work, remove all apps from the Automation Privacy category
 tccutil reset AppleEvents
 ```